 Operating on a first-come, first-serve basis, free campgrounds like Big Dominguez, on the edge of the Dominguez Wilderness Area, offer family and group sites, and the smaller Miracle Rock campground features family sites only.
 Rabbit Valley Recreation Area is a 24-square-mile spot with three designated campgrounds.
 The U.S. Forest Service on the Grand Mesa also allows free camping outside of designated campgrounds.

 Test your endurance on a great mountain bike ride through breathtaking Colorado scenery.
 Standout trails include Kokopelli, a network of roads and single-track that runs for 142 miles, beginning near Fruita and ending in Moab, Utah.
 Between Loma and Rabbit Valley Drive, there are several trails and loops for the beginner or experienced biker, and the adobe ridges of the Bookcliffs offer challenging trails in a Colorado desert environment.

-Grand Junction is the home of Colorado's Wine Country, and with 18 free tasting rooms open year-round, there's no more relaxing way to spend an afternoon.
+Grand Junction is the home of Colorado's Wine Country, and with 21 tasting rooms open year-round (many offering free tastings), there's no more relaxing way to spend an afternoon.
 Pick up a map at the Grand Junction Visitor Center (740 Horizon Drive) and plan your own tasting tour.
 While the kids may not partake in tastings, of course, they can enjoy the grassy expanses and gardens most wineries offer.